conda-forge/conda-forge.github.io/src/maintainer/maintainer_faq.rst

 :ref:`(Q) <mfaq_anaconda_delay>` **Why does my new version appear on Anaconda Cloud, but is not installable with conda?**

    For certain, high-traffic channels (main & conda-forge), Anaconda uses a `CDN <https://cloudflare.com/learning/cdn/what-is-a-cdn/>`_ to decrease costs.
 The CDN is only reindexed every 20 minutes, however `Anaconda.org https://anaconda.org>`_ uses the original channel that the CDN mirrors.
 Therefore, packages will show up on the `Anaconda Cloud https://anaconda.org>`_ about 20 to 40 minutes before they are downloadable via conda.
 You can use ``conda search <pkg>``  to see if the package is installable, because this command reads from the CDN.

+.. _mfaq_mamba_local:

+:ref:`(Q) <mfaq_mamba_local>` **Is it possible to use mamba instead of conda, while testing?**

+   Yes, it is.
+If you want to run in the CI
+     - Set ``build_with_mambabuild: True to conda-forge.yaml``
+     - Rerender with ``conda-smithy``
+   (Remember to remove this configuration before merge.)

+   You can also run tests locally by using:
+     ``conda install conda-smithy -c conda-forge && conda smithy rerender``
+   Important: the builds made with mambabuild won't be uploaded to conda-forge, this is purely for debugging (as of now).

+   Another way to test using mamba, is directly buiding your recipe using:
+     ``conda install boa -c conda-forge``
+     Then you can use ``conda mambabuild myrecipe``